Social Icons

 Directed by Brad Bird

-It has been fourteen years since we last saw the Parr family suit-up to save the world and their family life.
-They, back in 2004 showed us how strong they are together when they are up against any menacing force.
+It’s been fourteen years since we last saw the Parr family suit up to save the world and their family life.
+Back in 2004, they showed us how strong they are together when up against any menacing force.

-Now after the last incident in The Incredibles (2004) which left us wondering what The Underminer was all about, this sequel picks up from that point.
+Now, after the last incident in The Incredibles (2004), which left us wondering what The Underminer was all about, this sequel picks up right from that point.

-Brad Bird delivers a stunner of a sequel, even though it is not as superb as the first The Incredibles (2004).
-He pulled out a deep family comedy with enough action to keep you entertained.
-He also went one step further in character development for each member of the Parr family (except Dash).
-The script works, as it keeps you entertained when Bob took on the family side of things and Helen was out there being the hero the world needs.
+Brad Bird delivers a stunner of a sequel, even though it’s not as superb as the first The Incredibles (2004).
+He pulls off a deep family comedy with enough action to keep you entertained.
+He also goes one step further in developing each member of the Parr family (except Dash).
+The script works, as it keeps you entertained when Bob takes on the family side of things and Helen is out there being the hero the world needs.

-As said, the movie follows up on the events from the last movie as the Parr family now goes up against The Underminer and in doing so, they caused a lot of havoc.
+Incredibles 2 is Disney/Pixar’s twentieth feature animated movie, and it’s quite long compared to other Pixar movies.
+As mentioned, the movie follows up on the events from the last film, with the Parr family now going up against The Underminer.
+In doing so, they cause a lot of havoc.

-This brings back the voice of those asking for the supers to be barred from using their powers.
-After a bad handling of the aftermath of the issues, the Parr had to get their acts right as the government will no longer be taking care of their relocation anymore.
+This brings back the voices of those calling for supers to be barred from using their powers.
+After mishandling the aftermath of the situation, the Parrs have to get their acts together, as the government will no longer be taking care of their relocation.

-Her world saving, and job gave the family enough money to get on with their life although her world saving was not as interesting as watching Bob being at home.
+Her world-saving and job give the family enough money to get on with their lives, although her heroics aren’t as interesting as watching Bob being at home.

-The movie animation is just as amazing as I expected, and I had some amazing nostalgia hearing some of the voices I knew.
-The movie may not be in par with The Incredibles (2004) as that movie had more focus on the thrill than the comedy, here the movie is more on the comedy than the thrill.
+The movie’s animation is just as amazing as I expected, and I felt some great nostalgia hearing some of the voices I knew.
+The movie may not be on par with The Incredibles (2004), as that film had more focus on the thrill than the comedy.
+Here, the movie leans more on comedy than thrill.

-Dash was more like just a hang around Bird didn’t know what to do with.
-Unlike the others he had less to say and very little screen time.
-His character was at a point in the movie just a hindrance to fun from my view.
-Even with that, the movie is a great follow up and I will be looking forward to how the Parr family square up against their next foe, now that they can be.
+Dash felt more like just a hang-around character Bird didn’t know what to do with.
+Unlike the others, he had less to say and very little screen time.
+His character, at one point, felt like a hindrance to the fun, in my view.
+Even with that, the movie is a great follow-up, and I’ll be looking forward to seeing how the Parr family squares up against their next foe—now that they can.

 Jurassic World: Fallen Kingdom (2018)